SarthakMakhija/tech-lessons/_posts/2020-04-19-aws-lambda-a-virtual-podcast.md

 <span class="jessica">Jessica></span> Lambda function gets <b>throttled</b>.

-<span class="me">Me></span> Does that mean the client of your lambda function say API Gateway will get an error?
+<span class="me">Me></span> Does that mean a client of your lambda function say API Gateway will get an error?

 <span class="jessica">Jessica></span> It actually depends on the type of request.
 If it a <b>synchronous</b> request, it will end with a <b>timeout error</b>.